sean-vdw/web-sprint-challenge-advanced-web-applications/README.md

 2. What steps can you take in your web apps to keep your data secure?

+    > Utilize private routes where authentication is required for every navigation that takes place;
+    > All API calls must be made using authorization headers;
+    > Be sure to encypt sensitive data (e.g. JSON web tokens);
+    > Require that passwords are more lengthy and have special characters included when users are setting up passwords;
+    > Implement 2-factor authentication or multi-factor authentication;

 3. Describe how web servers work.

+    > Web servers are essentially simple computer programs that provide a web page/data when requested by a web client.
+In short:
+    i. web browser obtains the IP address of the domain name ii. browser requests the full URL
+    iii. web server responds to the request by sending back webpage/ data (or errors). iv. browser displays the received webpage/ data

 4. Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+    > GET -- read data
+    > POST -- insert data
+    > PUT or PATCH -- update data or insert if a new id is present
+    > DELETE -- delete data